Reader’s discretion is advised.

 writing new ads

 You still don’t know what users want until you’ve been able to write that ad that magnifies your results in ways no other test has been able to.
 There are many ways to conduct user research.
-My favorite is to follow users where they are before they reach my landing page.
+My favourite is to follow users where they are before they reach my landing page.

 In many cases, we trust that Google knows user intent better than we do.
 Your ability to analyze the search results and squeeze information out of it is what will define your success or failure.
 This will be the topic of my next article that will cover Empathy: How to put yourself in your searchers shoes to discover their world.